nuhaajaffar/SEGP-2425/README.md

 ## Installation

-To get started with the **Reinforcement Learning Portfolio Management System**, follow these steps:
+To get started with the **Portfolio Optimisation Algorithms**, follow these steps:

 ### Prerequisites